 International institutions such as INTERPOL, the World Health Organization’s International Agency for Research on Cancer and training center, and Euronews are headquartered in Lyon.
 The Auvergne-Rhône-Alpes Region has a sister region/state relationship with Pennsylvania and a formal sister city relationship with St. Louis, Missouri.

 Grenoble, Saint-Etienne, and Clermont-Ferrand are the largest cities in the Auvergne-Rhône-Alpes region outside of Lyon.
-Grenoble’s world-class research institutes, high-technology industrial bases, world-known mountain sport industries, international campuses and plentiful suppliers have attracted as much U. S. investment (ranked first in the city) and American citizen residents as Lyon, even though it is half the size.
+Grenoble’s world-class research institutes, high-technology industrial bases, world-known mountain sport industries, international campuses and plentiful suppliers have attracted as much U. S. investment (ranked first in the city) and American citizen residents as Lyon, even though it is half its size.
 Caterpillar, Becton Dickinson, Hewlett-Packard, Tyco, and Oracle are just a few of the firms present.
-Grenoble has a sister city relationship with Phoenix and hosts the only American Corner in France.
+Grenoble has an active sister city relationship with Phoenix and hosts the only American Corner in France.

-Bourgogne-Franche-Comté, with a population of 2.8 million, specializes in agricultural products such as wine, Dijon mustard, and a variety of cheeses, all of which are popular exports to the United States.
+Bourgogne-Franche-Comté, with a population of 2.8 million inhabitants, specializes in agricultural products such as wine, Dijon mustard, and a variety of cheeses, all of which are popular exports to the United States.
 Manufacturers such as GE Power, John Deere, Peugeot, and Alstom have strong presences in the former Franche-Comté region.
 Dijon, which has a sister city relationship with Dallas, is the region’s capital.